aa830/donut.c/README.md

 # Usage
-For example, if I wanted to run donut.c (compiled) with a shade of red:
+For example, if I wanted to run donut with a standard hex shade of red:

 `donut --FF0000`